As an Amazon Associate I earn from qualifying purchases.

 - Fold clothing neatly and place in a poly mailer.

 - Close poly mailer with a small strip of masking tape.

 - Write the next inventory number on the masking tape and add it to the listing

 - Place the poly mailer in a tote.
 When the tote is full, we label it with its contents and place it on a shelf in our storage unit.

-- When something sells, we look it up on our inventory list, find it, seal it, and ship it!
-Voila!
-Easy as it gets!
+- When something sells, we check the inventory number in the listing, find it, seal it, and ship it!

 If you can find things quickly you’ll be able to ship things faster and with much less headache.
 Also, you’ll never have to send that dreaded email, “I’m so so so sorry….I’ve looked everywhere but I can’t find the item you bought from me.
 Please accept my cancel order request so I can send you a full refund as soon as possible.
 Sorry again! :(“

 The more accountable you can keep yourself, the better off your business will be!